 1. Parent/guardians (or students over 18 years of age) have the right to inspect and review the student's education record.
 The school district will comply with the request to inspect and review education records without unnecessary delay and before any meeting regarding an IEP or due process hearing, but in no case more than 45 days after the request has been made.
 Requests should be submitted in writing (indicating the records the parent/guardians wish to inspect) to the school principal or other appropriate school official.
 Parent/guardians have the right to a response from the school district to a reasonable written request for explanations and interpretations of the records.
-Parent/guardians have the records.
-While the district cannot charge a fee to search for or retrieve information, it may charge a copying fee, as long as it does not effectively prevent the parent/guardians from exercising their right to inspect and review the records.
-Farent/guardians have the right to appoint a representative to inspect and review their related to the specific child.
+Parent/guardians have the right to charge a fee to search for or retrieve information, it may charge a copying fee, as long as it does not effectively prevent the parent/guardians from exercising their right to inspect and review the records.
+Parent/guardians have the right to appoint a representative to inspect and review their child's records.
+If an education record contains information on more than one child, parent/guardians (or students over 18 years of age) have the right only to inspect and review the information related to the specific child.